How much data does Red Dead Online use?

 The amount of data you use playing Red Dead Online varies based on the game mode you choose to play in.
 For example, the new battle-royale style Gun Rush mode has space for up to 32 players in a game, which means it will use a lot more data than other modes.
 The more populated the mode is, the more data it uses.

-To find out exactly how much mobile data you use playing Red Dead Online, monitor your data use with your carrier (Verizon, AT&T, Sprint, or T-Mobile).
+To find out exactly how much mobile data you use playing Red Dead Online, monitor your data use with your carrier (Verizon, AT&T, Sprit, or T-Mobile).
 To find out exactly how much of that data use belongs to your Playstation 4 or Xbox One, monitor the data use of all your devices through your router or check the bandwidth usage of your Xbox console in the network settings.